mccombspj/kurumastories/content/honda/honda-1300/MF-RT-Honda-1300-Coupe-9S-1970.md

 <b>Mabuchi:</b> The FF design makes it inevitable that front tire wear will occur a little earlier.
 We ask our users to rotate the tires more frequently.
-I don't think the average tread life is bad at all.
+In this case, I don't think the average tread life is bad at all.

-<b>Hattori:</b> We have decided that the rotation period is every 5,000km.
-On the other hand, the rear tires do not wear down very much at all.
-If you use the Tomei Expressway without rotation, the figure is 100,000km.
+<b>Hattori:</b> We advise that the rotation period is every 5,000km.
+By contrast, the rear tires do not wear down very much at all.
+If you're driving only on the Tomei Expressway, the figure without rotation is 100,000km.